Azure/reliable-web-app-pattern-dotnet/workshop/4 - Reliability/README.md

 In the sample, open the `src` and the `AppConfigurationFolder` to change both `appsettings.json` and  `program.cs`

+*Verifying this with stakeholders for the next steps*

 Go to the `appsettings.json`, add the following key immediately after the **AllowedHosts** key:

 ```json